 The importance of vaccines

 Vaccines are key to preventing disease.
 Vaccines benefit both the people who get them and the vulnerable, unvaccinated people around them.
-That's because the infection can no longer spread through the community if most people are immunized.
+That's because the infection is less likely to spread through the community if most people are immunized.
 Plus, vaccines reduce the number of deaths and disability from infections like measles, whooping cough, and chickenpox.

 About guidelines for routine childhood vaccines